Spring is emerging! Is there a more exciting season?

 Add salt and pepper to taste.
 Serve asparagus and nettle soup in bowls with a dash of cream (optional) and a couple spoonfuls of mushrooms (optional).

-Yield: Makes approximately 3 quarts, which serves 6-8 people.
+Yield: Approximately 3 quarts, which serves 6-8 people

 Now I’d love to hear from you!